CryptoLight: An Electro-Optical Accelerator for Fully Homomorphic Encryption: Abstract

 \section{Abstract}

 Fully homomorphic encryption (FHE) protects data privacy in cloud computing by enabling computations to directly occur on ciphertexts.
-Although the speed of computationally expensive FHE operations can be significantly boosted by prior ASIC-based FHE accelerators, the performance of key-switching, the dominate primitive in various FHE operations, is seriously limited by their small bit-width datapaths and frequent matrix transpositions.
-In this paper, we present an electro-optical (EO) FHE accelerator, \crl, to accelerate FHE operations.
-Its 512-bit datapath supporting 510-bit residues greatly reduces the key-switching cost.
-We also create an in-scratchpad-memory transpose unit to fast transpose matrices.
+To improve the time-consuming FHE operations, we present an electro-optical (EO) FHE accelerator, \crl.
 Compared to prior FHE accelerators, on average, CryptoLight reduces the latency of various FHE applications by >$94.4\%$ and the energy consumption by >$95\%$.

 \ccsdesc[500]{Security and privacy~Privacy protections} \ccsdesc[500]{Hardware~Emerging optical and photonic technologies}